Clubs & Organizations

 Avian and Exotic Animal Medicine Club

 The Avian & Exotic Animal Medicine Club provides veterinary students with an opportunity to learn about exotic companion animal health, medicine, and surgery and to gain technical skills in working with these species.
+The club sponsors lectures and wet labs, along with an annual symposium for veterinarians, technicians, veterinary students, and interested members of the public.
+By helping interested veterinary students to become more familiar with exotic species commonly seen in private practice, we hope to promote better, more complete veterinary care for all companion animals.

 Behavior Medicine & Animal Welfare Club